 We just feel they are similar enough in features and accuracy that (unless you need a portable launch monitor) you’re better off saving some cash.

-A Uneekor EYE XO2 SIG10 setup from Rain or Shine Golf with Refine+ starts at $20,099.
+A Uneekor EYE XO2 SIG10 setup from Carl’s Place starts at just over $20k.

 A similar GCQuad package from The Indoor Golf Shop with the Clubhead Measurement add-on starts at $24,999.